mustafamalkoc/phylogeneticTree_pipeline/README.md

 ## Overview

 This pipeline automates the construction and visualization of protein family phylogenies.
-Given a set of UniProt accessions, the workflow retrieves the query sequences, identifies homologs by iterative PSI-BLAST against a user-supplied proteome database, annotates Pfam domains via HMMER, builds a curated multiple sequence alignment with MAFFT E-INS-i, trims it with ClipKIT, selects a substitution model with ModelFinder, and infers a maximum-likelihood tree with IQ-TREE.
+Given a set of UniProt accessions, the workflow retrieves the query sequences, collocts homologs by iterative PSI-BLAST against a user-supplied proteome database, annotates Pfam domains via HMMER, builds a curated multiple sequence alignment with MAFFT E-INS-i, trims it with ClipKIT, selects a substitution model with ModelFinder, and infers a maximum-likelihood tree with IQ-TREE.
 Post-inference, trees are midpoint-rooted, annotated with NCBI lineage labels, and duplication nodes are flagged.
-Final outputs are publication-ready figures that overlay lineage and domain architecture onto the phylogeny.
+Final outputs are figures that overlay lineage and domain architecture onto the phylogeny.

 The workflow is parallelized across proteins and scales to HPC environments via a SLURM submission profile.
 Resource requirements for IQ-TREE (threads and memory) are estimated dynamically from the ModelFinder run, avoiding over- or under-allocation on the cluster.